0xSearches/sandcastle/README.md

 1. Clone the repository to your desired location
 2. Open `bucket-names.txt` and customise your permutations (optional)
 3. Run `python sandcastle.py -t <targetname>`
-4. Each permutation will be returned with its HTTP status code
+4. Permutations which exist will be tagged as "potential targets for analysis"

 ```
 usage: sandcastle.py [-h] -t targetStem